 - New.
 Provide a name, and add a blank dialog so you can create a new query.
-There is a limit of 10 saved queries per user, per list (AP List or Client List).
+There is a limit of 10 saved queries per user, per grid.
 After the 10-query limit has been reached, the New button is unavailable. - Rename.
 Rename an existing query. - Delete.
 Delete the query that is currently displayed. - Close.
 Close the Query Builder dialog.
 If you close Query Builder without running the query, your query details are deleted.